How Long Does Prosecco Last Unopened

 Additionally, maintaining a consistent temperature is essential.
 Fluctuations in temperature can cause the cork to expand and contract, potentially leading to oxidation and spoilage of the wine.
 Ideally, the storage temperature should be around 45°F to 55°F (7°C to 13°C).

-See also Can You Age Champagne
+See also Does Champagne Age Well

 Another factor to consider is the position of the bottle.
 While it may seem insignificant, storing the bottle upright helps prevent the cork from drying out and allows for a proper seal.
 This ensures that the carbonation is preserved, maintaining the delightful effervescence for which Prosecco is known.